unm-historiography/metahistory/essays/thematic/bibleVscience.md

   image-url="bvs4.gif"
   source-url="https://people.highline.edu/iglozman/classes/astronotes/history.htm"
 %}

-_Galileo_ knew that this new thought process would ruffle some feathers, so he kept things on the downlow by sending private letters before going public.
+_Galileo_ knew that this new thought process would ruffle some feathers, so he sent private letters before going public to get a sense of the reaction he would get.
 In one of these letters, known as the _Letter to the Grand Duchess Christina_, he argues that the Bible should be taken as incapable of making mistakes, when understood correctly, and it has little to say in matters of astronomy.
 “I think that in discussions of physical problems we ought to begin not from the authority of scriptural passages, but from sense-experiences and necessary demonstrations.”
 (Blackwell, pg 6)

 {% include figure.html
   class="img-left"